DallanQ/castles_of_burgundy/Manual.md

 ### Those Who Know The Game Well (page 12)

 … can make the following changes during Game Setup: After all typical game setup is complete and players have determined the player order, each player receives a random player board.
-Players are free to choose which side (front or back) of the board they wish to use, as well as which (dark green) space they will place their starting castle on. <br>
+Players are free to choose which side (front or back) of the board they wish to use, as well as which (dark green) space they will place their starting castle on.

 Players should agree ahead of time whether these decisions will be made openly (one after the other in turn order) or secretly (all players simultaneously).